hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/leaderboard/1-action.md

 ### Hasura Set Up

-First off, we need to set up a couple of things before we can delve right in.

-To use Hasura Actions, we have to ensure the version of Hasura is v.1.2.0 or above.
-Let's update to the latest version.

-Follow the instructions here: https://hasura.io/docs/1.0/graphql/manual/deployment/heroku/updating.html#heroku-update

-After successfully updating, let's head over to our `users` table to modify it a bit.
+Let's head over to our `users` table to modify it a bit.

 We shall be adding two columns: